Ouranosinc/Magpie/docs/configuration.rst

 The :term:`User` details are provided for reference as needed for the receiving external web application defined by the configured |webhook_param_url|_.

-The ``callback_url`` serves as follow-up endpoint, should that external application need it, to request using the HTTP ``GET`` method (no body) that `Magpie` sets the :term:`User` account status as erroneous.
+The ``callback_url`` serves as follow-up endpoint, should the registered external application need it, to request using HTTP ``GET`` method (no body) that `Magpie` sets the :term:`User` account status as erroneous.
 That :term:`User` would then be affected with ``status`` value :attr:`magpie.api.schemas.UserStatuses.WebhookErrorStatus`.
 The ``callback_url`` location will be available until called or expired according to :envvar:`MAGPIE_TOKEN_EXPIRE` setting.
+When no request is sent to the ``callback_url``, the created :term:`User` is assumed valid and its account is attributed :attr:`magpie.api.schemas.UserStatuses.OK` status.

 .. _webhook_user_delete: